Rouslan/NTracer/README.rst

 number of dimensions hard-coded, which offer better performance by avoiding the looping and heap allocation that the generic versions require.

 The main goal is to aid in the visualization of higher-dimensional space.

-Python and Pygame were chosen as the library's interface to make experimenting with user interfaces and navigation schemes as easy as possible.
-The included script, hypercube.py, offers a working example.
+There is special support for Pygame, but it is not a requirement.
+However, the included example scripts, hypercube.py and polytope.py, depend on it.

 Documentation is available at http://rouslan.github.io/NTracer/doc.